anushar779/Dashboards/README.md

 4. Create Calculated Fields related to Key Performance Indicators and name it.

-5. Create a dashboard - Align all charts in the dashboard.
+5. Create a dashboard: Align all charts in the dashboard.

 6. Show the below following details of Key Performance Indicators -